web3j/web3j-corda/docs/quickstart.md

 For more information on using the web3j-corda CLI, head to the [CLI section](command_line_tools.md).

-A [web3j-corda sample project](https://gitlab.com/web3j/corda-samples) is available that demonstrates a number of core features of web3j-corda, including:
+The generated Corda projects demonstrate a number of core features of `web3j-corda`, including:

 * Generate CorDapp client wrappers for deployed CorDapps.
 * Interact with a CorDapp listing its nodes and starting flows.